 shelly zeimet - PRESIDENT

-Shelly is the mother of William, age 7, whose diagnosis is classic autism.
-Shelly began early intervention for William at the age of 14 months.
-With continuous therapies like Applied Behavioral Analysis, William is learning many important communication and life skills.
-Shelly’s goal for William is that he be the happiest and healthiest he can be.
+Shelly is the mother of a child with autism.
+Shelly began early intervention for him at the age of 14 months.
+With continuous therapies like Applied Behavioral Analysis, her son is learning many important communication and life skills.
+Shelly’s goal for her son is that he be the happiest and healthiest he can be.

 Jaclyn Lussenhop, lives in Marion, Iowa with her husband Pat.
 Jaclyn works as a school counselor at the Springville School District in the elementary, and works at Foundations 2 on occasional weekends working with juveniles in the court system.
 With the type of jobs that Jaclyn has worked she has encountered children with autism all over the spectrum and wants to be able to do more to help these children in school.